MostlyAdequate/mostly-adequate-guide/appendix_b.md

 structures described in the book.
 Keep in mind that these implementations may not be the fastest or the most efficient implementation out there; they *solely serve an educational purpose*.

-In order to find structures that are more production-ready, have a peak at [folktale](http://folktale.github.io/) or [fantasy-land](https://github.com/fantasyland).
+In order to find structures that are more production-ready, have a peek at [folktale](http://folktale.github.io/) or [fantasy-land](https://github.com/fantasyland).

 Note that some methods also refer to functions defined in the [Appendix A](./appendix_a.md)